Dr Zoë Boughton

 In addition, four invited papers at research seminars outside Exeter (Bristol, York, Oxford, Cambridge) and four in Exeter.

 I completed my BA Hons in French (first class), MA Linguistics and PhD in French at Newcastle University.
 My doctoral research focused on sociolinguistic variation in the phonology of metropolitan French.
 I was appointed Lecturer in French at Exeter in 2001, and Senior Lecturer in 2006.
-Since June 2010 I have acted as Programme Director in French.
-I am an external examiner on BA French and Modern Languages programmes at Newcastle, having previously served at Queen's University, Belfast (2008-2012), and am a member of the advisory editorial board of the Journal of French Language Studies.
+I have served in a variety of administrative and leadership roles over the years, including Programme Director in French, Deputy Director of Education in Modern Languages, and Chair of the Ethics Committee in the College of Humanities.
+Currently I am Assessment Officer for Modern Languages and Cultures, incorporating Art History & Visual Culture and the Foreign Language Centre.
+Beyond Exeter, I have acted as external examiner on BA French and Modern Languages programmes at Newcastle (2012-2016) and at Queen's University, Belfast (2008-2012).
+I am a past member of the editorial board of the Journal of French Language Studies (Cambridge University Press).